Transformational leadership: The four I's

-Transformational leadership is said to have occurred when engagement in a group results in leaders and followers raising one another to increased levels of motivation and morality.
-It is not enough to make the correct choice, but to make the moral choice.
-In simple words, a transformational leader is not selfish and sees an opportunity of growth in others.
-Transformational leadership enhances intellectual stimulation through employee training and development.

 Transformational leaders do one thing transactional leaders don't, which is going beyond self-actualization.
-The importance of transcending self-interests is something lost sight of by those who see that the ultimate in maturity of development is self-actualization.
-Bass.
-(1999).
+The importance of transcending self-interests is something lost sight of by those who see that the ultimate maturity of development is self-actualization.

-Leader Personalities
+Leader personalities

-The appeal or, or preference to engage in, transformational leadership may be influenced by leaders' personalities.
-The assertive-directing personality type, as measured by the Strength Deployment Inventory shows a moderate positive correlation with transformational leadership at 0.438.
+The appeal of, or preference to engage in, transformational leadership may be influenced by leaders' personalities.
+The assertive-directing personality type, as measured by the Strength Deployment Inventory, shows a moderate positive correlation with transformational leadership at 0.438.
 While leaders with different types showed correlations with other leadership styles.
 The altruistic-nurturing type correlated with servant leadership, analytic-autonomizing leaders correlated with transactional leadership, and those with a flexible-cohering type correlated with situational leadership.

 Five major personality traits have been identified as factors contributing to the likelihood of an individual displaying the characteristics of a transformational leader.
-Different emphasis on different elements of these traits point to inclination in personality to inspirational leadership, transactional leadership, and transformational leadership.
+Different emphasis on different elements of these traits points to an inclination in personality to inspirational leadership, transactional leadership, and transformational leadership.
 These five traits are as follows.